SebPia/Kalkulator-Mas/README.md

 ## Description
 The application was created to help in the price of welding and painting orders.
 There is possibility to add new lists with infinity amount of elements.
 **Applicattion is not finished yet** The code may not look very clean, beacose i write it in "freestyle" mode.
+After finish I'll clean up the mess

 ## Technology